XY-like Incommensurate Magnetic Order in Ce$_2$SnS$_5$: Growth Method

 \section{Growth Method}

 Single crystals of Ce\textsubscript{2}SnS\textsubscript{5} were synthesized using a two-part growth methodology.
 The first phase involved reacting the constituent elements at high temperature followed by subsequent regrinding steps to obtain extremely pure Ce\textsubscript{2}SnS\textsubscript{5} powder.
 The second phase utilized chemical vapor transport (CVT) of this powder with a chloride transport agent.
-The materials used were 99.9\% purity (metals basis excluding Ta) cerium rod (Thermo Scientific), 99.995\% purity, -100 mesh tin powder (Thermo Scientific), 99.9995\% purity sulfur pieces (Thermo Scientific), and $\geq$99.99\% purity tin (II) chloride (Sigma Aldrich).
+The materials used were 99.9\% pure (metals basis excluding Ta) cerium rod (Thermo Scientific), 99.995\% pure, -100 mesh tin powder (Thermo Scientific), 99.9995\% pure sulfur pieces (Thermo Scientific), and $\geq$99.99\% pure tin (II) chloride (Sigma Aldrich).

 For the first phase, a chunk of cerium rod was clipped off and placed into an alumina crucible along with a stoichiometric amount of tin powder and sulfur.
 This was done under argon in a glovebox, and the alumina crucible containing the starting materials was sealed under high vacuum in a quartz tube.
 The tube was then heated to 900\textsuperscript{o}C over 36 hours, held at that temperature for 48 hours, cooled to 400\textsuperscript{o}C over a week, and then finally cooled to room temperature over 12 hours.
 After this initial step, two regrinding steps were performed during which the material from the previous step was ground using a mortar and pestle and resealed in a quartz tube under vacuum.
 The resealed tube was then heated to 850\textsuperscript{o}C over eight hours, held at that temperature for five days, and then finally cooled to room temperature over eight hours.
-The purity of the material was checked after each step using powder x-ray diffraction (XRD); the XRD spectrum after the final step is shown in Figure \ref{fig:CrysStruc}(c).
+The purity of the material was checked after each step using powder x-ray diffraction (XRD).